 - Salt and Pepper: Alongside his partner in crime, Jake.

-- Taking Up The Mantle: When his alternate self dies, Mickey simply assumes his identity and continues the fight.
+- Taking Up the Mantle: When his alternate self dies, Mickey simply assumes his identity and continues the fight.

 Adam Mitchell (Ninth Doctor)

-from 2012.
-Holds the dubious honor of being the only companion to be evicted from the TARDIS for bad behaviour.
+Short-lived companion; a Teen Genius from 2012.
+Holds the dubious honour of being the only companion to be evicted from the TARDIS for bad behaviour.

-- Big Bad: Returns as the primary antagonist of the 50th anniversary comic Prisoners of Time.
+- Big Bad: For Prisoners of Time.

-- Butt Monkey: He doesn't get a lot of respect.
+- Butt-Monkey: He doesn't get a lot of respect.